Music Before Language

-Interview with Albanian-born Anri Sala, who doesn’t trust language, and so increasingly uses music in his video art.
-In 2013 he will be representing France at the Biennale in Venice.
+“It’s about reliving an experience.”
+Interview with the acclaimed Albanian-born video artist Anri Sala, who doesn’t trust language, and so increasingly uses music in his video art.

 Camera: Jakob Solbakken

-Produced by: Jakob Solbakken and Marc-Christoph Wagner, 2012
+Produced and edited by: Jakob Solbakken and Marc-Christoph Wagner, 2012

 Becoming Paul McCarthy

 On the influential and groundbreaking contemporary American artist